-The first evidence of wine-making dates back to 6000BC – and specifically in Armenia and Iran.
+The first evidence of wine-making dates back to 6000BC – and specifically in Armenia, Turkey, and Iran.

-It was also a significant time where the usual nomad traditions evolved into more stable settlements with homesteads and farming.
+It was also a significant time when the usual nomad traditions evolved into more stable settlements with homesteads and farming.
 Their stability also allowed them to experiment with various things – and hence, the experimentation and creation of beer and wine.

 The idea of wine extended through thousands of years – all the way to the Ancient Egyptians.
-There is clear evidence that wine was enjoyed largely by the Pharaohs and elite as it was believed to have divine qualities.
+There is clear evidence that the Pharaohs and elite primarily enjoyed wine as it was believed to have divine qualities.
 But what they consumed was not what we know as wine today.

-Their “wine” was not always made from just grapes but included a variety of different fruit.
+Their “wine” was not always made from just grapes but included various fruit.

 It was also not just a simple drink.
 The wine was used as an antiseptic, dressing for wounds, cough syrups, and even sedating women during childbirth.

 In a different part of the world, in Ancient Greece, wine was still highly respected and was known as “the juice of gods.”
-This was clearly exhibited by the fact that large goblets were made from gold and silver purely for the consumption of wine.
+This was exhibited by the fact that large goblets were made from gold and silver purely for the consumption of wine.

-Unlike the Egyptians, the Greeks disapproved of drinking wine in large quantities – and used it to gain clarity and insight about important matters.
+Unlike the Egyptians, the Greeks disapproved of drinking wine in large quantities – and used it to gain clarity and insight about essential matters.
 They did, however, add different substances to their wine, such as herbs, honey, and even seawater.

-During ancient times, Greece was a large trader of wine throughout the world.
+During ancient times, Greece was a prominent trader of wine throughout the world.
 Legend has it that Roman soldiers would often invade Greek cities before the wine was exported and made with Greek wine and treasures.
-The Romans eventually planted and produced their own wines.
-So it is no surprise that Greek wine played a major influence on how Romans produced their own.
+The Romans eventually planted and produced their wines.
+So it is no surprise that Greek wine played a significant influence on how Romans made their own.